pens/rgb.sh/_drafts/dmd.md

 - [Mode](https://en.wikipedia.org/wiki/Normal_mode#Mode)\\
     Moving (spatial) part of the system at fixed frequency
 - Dynamic Mode / DMD Mode\\
-    Modes in DMD; amplitude can change in time
+    Modes in DMD; amplitude can change exponentially with time
 - DMD Eigenvalue\\
     Describes rate and direction of mode amplitude change in time
 - Initial amplitudes\\